Last Updated on April 21, 2020 by JaimeSays

 Custer State Park, South Dakota

 I’ve been jonesing for a trip to South Dakota for some time now.
 After a stop at the booth at the Chicago Travel and Adventure Show, the state jetapulted to the top of my list.
 Since I have not read too much about it, nor have I heard anything about it from my friends, I wasn’t too sure what it had to offer.
 Boy, was I wrong.
-This gem is an underrated place for sure.
+This gem is an underrated travel destination for sure.
 Lauren from TheDownLo certainly thinks so, she says,

 “The area’s wooded wilderness offers a host of recreational opportunities and plenty of ways to explore.
 The Cathedral Spirals are one of the more famous trails, while Little Devil’s Tower Trail is a bit shorter with equally amazing views.
 Black Elk Peak (formerly called Harney Peak) is the highest summit in South Dakota, and on a good day, you can see all the way to the neighboring states.”

 I’ve spent quite a bit of time in Michigan, with recent trips to the Upper Peninsula, Ludington, and even Petoskey.
 It’s been a while since I was in Detroit.
 In 2010, I was in a long distance relationship with someone from Birmingham, Michigan, and we didn’t spend too much time in Detroit.
 It was a dark time for the city, with unemployment high and many of the buildings in disrepair.
-At that point, it wouldn’t really qualify for an underrated place.
+At that point, it wouldn’t really qualify for an underrated travel destination.
 Fortunately, fate has dealt the city a better hand and Tendelle from Travel and Tendelle has many great things to say about Detroit.

 Detroit, Motor City, is often overlooked as an American city that is past its prime – impoverished and dilapidated as the auto industry crumbled.
 Discovering this piece of American history, like exploring the abandoned Michigan Central Station and the Packard Plant, is just one part of what makes Detroit so interesting.